kyma-project/btp-manager/docs/user/README.md

 ## Features

 The SAP BTP Operator module provides the following features:
-* Preconfigured and managed Secret for your cluster: Your Secret is readily available on Kyma instance creation.
+* Preconfigured and managed Secret for your cluster: Your Secret is readily available on Kyma runtime creation.
-* Managing access: <!--add what you can do-->
+* Managing access: You can configure the module's permissions for all or limited number of namespaces in your cluster. <!--is this correct? do we have this feature?-->
 * Multitenancy: You can configure multiple subaccounts in a single cluster.
 * Lifecycle management of Service Instances and Service Bindings: You can create and delete Service Instances and Service Bindings.
 * Service Binding rotation: You can enhance security by automatically rotating the credentials associated with your Service Bindings.